bathing

 Spanish

-Word bath is considered uncommon in modern English.
+Word bathing is considered rare in modern English.

 Definitions